 Italymax Basesix Ingredients for a 12″ Gourmet Pizza

 • 1 tablespoon extra virgin olive oil

-• 3 ounces (about 4 heaping tablespoons) of pizza sauce
+• 3 ounces (4 heaping Tbl) of puttanesca sauce

 • 1/2 teaspoon of Italian seasoning5